 Medicare Spending Per Beneficiary Measure

 Stay tuned!
-This information reflects the Academy’s knowledge of the regulations at time of press, but CMS payment policies can change.
-For MIPS updates, bookmark the Academy’s MIPS hub page, visit the MIPS-specific news feed, and check your email for:
+This information reflects the Academy’s knowledge of the MIPS regulations at time of press, but CMS payment policies can change.
+For MIPS updates, bookmark the MIPS hub page and check your email for:

 DISCLAIMER AND LIMITATION OF LIABILITY: Meeting regulatory requirements is a complicated process involving continually changing rules and the application of judgment to factual situations.
 The Academy does not guarantee or warrant that regulators and public or private payers will agree with the Academy’s information or recommendations.
 The Academy shall not be liable to you or any other party to any extent whatsoever for errors in, or omissions from, any such information provided by the Academy, its employees, agents, or representatives.